mck-sbs/GameOfLife/README.md

 **Implemeted in Python with PyQt**

-For beginner's course in Python and PyQt
+For beginner's course with Python and PyQt

 ![screen](./pics/GoL.gif)